When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 It’s going to be extremely difficult to find any lenders willing to lend to you without a significant down payment or collateral to secure the loan against default.
 Insurance agencies will still underwrite insurance policies for you, but the products will be limited and they are going to cost significantly more than the same products for customers with better scores.
 You may also have higher car insurance costs.

-Employers will be reluctant to hire you due to the appearance that you are irresponsible with your money.
-They may also believe that you pose an above-average risk of employee theft or fraud, making it very difficult for you to even change positions or get a promotion with your current employer.
+Some employers – particularly those in financial, defense, chemical, and pharmaceutical industries – will not hire you if you haven’t built or maintained solid credit.
+They may believe you pose an above-average risk of employee theft or fraud, which could even make it difficult to change positions or get a promotion with your current employer.

 Having bad credit means it’s time to roll up your sleeves and get real about your current financial situation.
 Though your current position may be of no fault of your own – thanks to a job loss, illness, or other unforeseen circumstance – it’s your responsibility to take the necessary steps to reverse the course you are on.
 Take a good hard look at where you are in your life and take the necessary steps to reverse the trends that led to your bad score.